mariacardelino/aalmtools/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is not yet licensed.